OmiSingh04/Lemonade/README.md

 # Lemonade
-A discord bot to kill boredom
+A discord bot to kill boredom.
 Still under dev.